cfpb/design-system/docs/special-pages/home.md

   ## Start with our principles

-  Start by reading our [general principles](https://cfpb.github.io/design-system/foundation/general-principles), which form the strategic underpinnings for the CFPB’s design and development standards, and [accessibility principles](https://cfpb.github.io/design-system/foundation/accessibility), which lay the foundation for ensuring that our web content is available for all users.
+  Our [general principles](https://cfpb.github.io/design-system/general-principles) form the strategic underpinnings for the CFPB’s design and development standards.
+Our [accessibility principles](https://cfpb.github.io/design-system/accessibility) lay the foundation for ensuring that our web content is available for all users.

   ## Browse the Design System